 We also honor high performance on the College Board Advanced Placement (AP) examination.
 Generally, Lafayette will grant credit and advanced standing for a score of 4 or 5 on the AP examinations (3 for BC Calculus).

-Each department determines its own policy of AP score assessment.
+Each academic department at Lafayette College determines its own policy of AP score assessment.
 The registrar can provide a complete listing of credit and placement.
 Procedures for requesting credit are provided at enrollment.